• Skip to primary navigation

 A local's guide to the most scenic drives in Colorado.
 Drives with amazing and unique mountain scenery including the best views in Colorado. #travel #colorado #inspiration

 For big-time mountain views, take the scenic way into Estes Park via the Peak-to-Peak highway.
-This winding mountain road boasts plenty of natural beauty including inspiring mountain vistas and a bird’s eye view of Estes Park.
+This winding mountain road boasts plenty of natural beauty including inspiring mountain vistas and a bird’s eye view of Estes Park – one of the prettiest Colorado mountain towns.

 Local Tip: Check out this drive for fall.
 The mix of aspens and pines makes it one of the most scenic fall drives in Colorado!
 Don’t forget to stop at one of the many beautiful hikes in Estes Park along the way.